 After graduating, she worked as an editor at the Associated Press in Washington DC for five years.
 She learned how the news business works and where photography fits in, in particular where the kind of photography she was interested in might feature.
 “It was just a lot of reaction, and I felt like this was my opportunity to go deep into stories, and tell a longer format narrative.”

 Ami plucked up the courage to quit, and headed for Prague.
 In the glow of the Velvet Revolution, the Czech Republic was freeing itself of 40 years of communism.
 It felt important, and timely, and romantic.
 But she found herself on a business paper, taking dull portraits of even duller businessmen and politicians.
 This wasn’t quite what she’d dreamed of back in DC.

 “And then after about a year I started to hear stories about the conflict in Kosovo, and I couldn’t get these stories out of my head, of children fleeing over mountains in the middle of winter.
 Something inside of me knew I had to go.
 And so literally overnight, I went from being this relatively amateur photographer to covering this conflict.”

 When Ami first pitched stories about Kosovo back to editors in the US, they weren’t interested.
 It seemed very far away.
-Then in March 1999, Bill Clinton helped convince NATO to offer air support to the XXXX side, and suddenly everyone was scrambling for the very stories they’d just turned down.
+Then in March 1999, Bill Clinton helped convince NATO to offer air support, and suddenly everyone was scrambling for the very stories they’d just turned down.
 Ami filed thousands of photographs from the Kosovo War, and felt she could help tell this vital humanitarian story.
 Until she couldn’t.